asfadmin/Discovery-asf-data-search-manual/markdown-docs/vertex/manual.md

 - The maximum number of files that a search will return is displayed under the SEARCH button.
 	- This number can be adjusted by clicking on the down arrow.
 	- The total number of files that match the search parameters is also displayed.
+- The Results header bar.
+	- The **Zoom** button will zoom-in to the location of all scenes on the map.
+	- The **Queue** button will add all scenes to the download queue.
+	- The **On Demand** button will allow you to choose which eligible scenes to add to the On Demand Queue for further processing.
+	- The **Raw** button will show or hide raw files. *Note*: This button is applicable for Sentinel-1 scenes only.
+	- The **Export** button will allow you to export data or metadata for all scenes in the results.
+	- *Note*: Not all buttons are available on all search types.
 - The **Scenes** column (left).
 	- Click on the cart icon next to a scene name to add all the scene’s files to the download queue.
 The cart changes appearance when this is done.
 	- Click on the zoom icon next to a scene name to zoom-in to the scene’s location on the map.